 Alanis Morisette commenting about of a song called Underneath from her uopcoming album, Flavors Of Entanglement, shown on youtube without her peremission in an interview for The Windsor Star.

-And here I am in Toronto in April 2016 with one of the best guys I've ever known.
-You don't even want to think about some of the shit that we've been through together.
+And here I am in Toronto in April 2016 for the annual Air Canada Jazz Hockey Tournament with one of the best guys I've ever known.
+You don't want to know about some of the shit that we've been through together.

 " If everybody in the world was a bird watcher, the world would be a better place.
 You could start caring about other living things and get away from this me, me , me stuff "